Marigold (Aimyon song)

-"Marigold" (マリーゴールド, Marīgōrudo) is the fifth single of Aimyon, and was preleased on August 8, 2018.
+"Marigold" (マリーゴールド, Marīgōrudo) is the fifth single of Aimyon released on August 8, 2018.
 The song was performed on the 69th NHK Kōhaku Uta Gassen television special.
 After that, it occupied first place in the Oricon Streaming Chart for 20 successive weeks.
 It reached 200 million plays on streaming services in February 2020 as reported by Billboard Japan.

 Music video

 The music video, showing Aimyon in a shaded room and skateboarding in the streets, was filmed in Shanghai and directed by Tomokazu Yamada.
 Yamada commented that "Our inner feelings change by the colours and lights of the townscape.
 We filmed the video to showcase wanting to advance those unchanging feelings toward someone.
 They become the light, the shadows and the atmosphere."

 It has more than 200 million views on YouTube.
 It was also used in a Japanese commercial for Google Search.